A Tribute to the Work of Dr William Marx by Professor Jane Cartwright

 Given William’s significant contribution to uncovering, editing and analysing Middle English texts, it’s particularly fitting that the volume of essays produced in his honour is a volume entitled Editing and Interpretation of Middle English Texts.
 The volume, admirably edited by Margaret Connolly (from the University of St Andrews) and Raluca Radulescu (from Bangor University), contains fifteen essays on religious texts and chronicles – two of William’s main interests – and discusses a range of issues relating to the processes of editing and interpreting medieval texts.
 Covering a variety of texts from Piers Plowman to Middle English prayers, prose and verse, the volume considers issues such as medieval punctuation, rubrication, dealing with variant readings, the translation, adaptation and transmission of medieval texts and foregrounds the many and varied matters of interpretation that confront the editor of Middle English texts.
 The book is on sale tonight at a reduced price of £72 for anyone who would like to obtain a copy.
 If you would like a copy tonight, you’ll need to fill in one of the forms provided and leave the form on the table for me to send to Brepols.
 There’s no need to pay tonight as Brepols will invoice you later.
 You can then either take a copy of the book with you or tick that you haven’t had one and Brepols will send you a copy.

 William is cherished not only by his fellow colleagues at the University of Wales Trinity Saint David, but also by his current students as well as generations of his former students.
+The reliable moving services found in Ontario, are one way of getting ready for moving.
 Like me, you could be given for not having noticed in fact that William retired in 2015, since he continues to teach on campus and support students at all levels: indeed his module on Anglo-Saxon Heroic Literature remains so popular that students regularly ‘elect’ William as their dissertation supervisor.
 And so I thought it was fitting that the last words should go to some of William’s students.
 I asked a few of them how they would describe William and here are some of the responses:

 (Eleanor Watson, year 3)